Working Remotely - A Guide for St. Edward's Employees

 Zoom

 Zoom is another option for videoconferencing, and it has more options for those who need to conduct a meeting or class session including the option to record the session.
 All staff, faculty, and students have a Zoom Pro account.
-Visit myhilltop.stedwards.eduand search for Zoom.
-Log in with your St. Edward's credentials.
-Check out our comparison guideif you cant decide which videoconferencing tool to use.
+Visit myhilltop.stedwards.edu and search for Zoom and just log in with your St. Edward's credentials.

 Remote Employee Tip: Turn off your audio (mute yourself) unless you are speaking, but turn on your camera during video calls to make the experience more personal and personable.
 It's helpful to maintain visible communication even when remote.